srobledo2021/Robotica_Movil_2324_Blog/README.md

       dcha=dcha+1
     return "hit"
 ```
-So that then we can make the vacuum cleaner act different depending on those variables.
+So that then we can make the vacuum cleaner act different in the 'turn' function() depending on those variables.
 After that, we need to reinitialize them to iterate again:
 ```python
 def turn(left,right):
   #turn right if bumped on left